Canadian Economy’s Underperformance Pre-Dates COVID and Is ‘Worsening’: Study

 When measuring GDP per capita, a common indicator to measure living standards, the study says Canada experienced a relative decline compared to the OECD average.

-Canada’s per-person GDP rose 7.2 percent from 2007 to 2019, ranking 19th among 31 OECD countries, for which the average was 11.5 percent.
-The U.S. saw growth of 12.7 percent over the period and Australia 10.8 percent.
+Canada’s per-person GDP rose 7.2 percent from 2007 to 2019, ranking 19th among 31 OECD countries for which data for every year during that period was available.
+This is lower than the average OECD increase of 11.5 percent.
+The United States saw growth of 12.7 percent over the period and Australia 10.8 percent.

-GDP per capita measures for Canada and the U.S. were similar from 2010 to 2013, according to International Monetary Fund data.
-Afterwards, Canada’s GDP per capita dropped and stagnated.
-Canada’s GDP per capita stood at US$52,7100 in 2013, while the United States was at US$53,360
+GDP per capita measures for Canada and the United States were similar from 2010 to 2013, according to International Monetary Fund data.
+Canada’s GDP per capita subsequently dropped and stagnated.

-As of 2024, Canada made modest gains reaching US$54,870, whereas the U.S. is 56 percent higher at US$85,370.
+Canada’s GDP per capita stood at US$52,7100 in 2013, while that of the United States was US$53,360.
+As of 2024, Canada has made modest gains, reaching US$54,870, whereas the U.S. GDP per capita is 56 percent higher, at US$85,370.

 National Bank economists said earlier this year that Canada’s population has grown too fast for the amount of capital available in the country, calling it a “population trap”—a phenomenon usually found in emerging economies.

-“Our population is growing so fast that we do not have enough savings to stabilize our capital-labour ration and achieve an increase in GDP per capita,” they wrote in a report published Jan.
+“Our population is growing so fast that we do not have enough savings to stabilize our capital-labour ratio and achieve an increase in GDP per capita,” they wrote in a report published Jan.
 15.

 “Its poor investment performance suggests Canada might be facing challenges in keeping its economy vibrant over the long term,” said Dussaillant.

-Canada also lagged behind the OECD in terms of productivity, marking an increase of 10.3 percent in GDP per hour worked compared to the OECD average of 11.2 percent.
+Canada also lagged behind the OECD in terms of labour productivity, marking an increase of 10.3 percent in GDP per hour worked compared to the OECD average of 11.2 percent.

 The federal public service, overseen by the Treasury Board, had around 283,000 employees in 2010 and reached 367,772 employees this year.